edwards-bird-lab/Lab_protocols/README.md

 - Queen's Lysis Buffer

 ## Experimental methods:
-- Arima HiC for bird blood
+- Arima HiC protocols for bird blood and for tissue